ThanksMojan/FrameworkCommand/README.md

-# CommandFramework
+# FrameworkCommand

-**CommandFramework** is a lightweight annotation-based command system for Bukkit/Spigot plugins.
-It simplifies command creation and management by eliminating the need to register commands in `plugin.yml`.
+**FrameworkCommand** is a lightweight annotation-based command system for Bukkit/Spigot plugins.
+It simplifies command creation and management by eliminating the need to register commands in "ExampleCommand.kt".

 ## Features